1,669 new COVID-19 cases, 61 deaths reported Tuesday in Mississippi

 In South Mississippi, there were 288 new cases and 12 new deaths reported Tuesday.

 JACKSON, Miss.
 (WLOX) - The Mississippi State Department of Health reported 1,669 new cases of COVID-19 and 61 deaths in the state Tuesday.
 The number of new cases is the total reported between 3pm Sunday and 3pm Monday.

-Of the new cases, 213 were reported in the six lower counties of the state during that period.
-New cases were reported in Harrison County (67), Jackson County (68), Pearl River County (42), Hancock County (27), George County (6), and Stone County (3).
+Of the new cases, 288 were reported in the six lower counties of the state during that period.
+New cases were reported in Harrison County (139), Jackson County (94), Hancock County (26), Pearl River County (16), George County (10), and Stone County (3).

 |County||# of Confirmed Cases||# of Deaths||# of LTC Cases||# of LTC Deaths|

-Statewide, 61 deaths were reported on Tuesday.
-Of those, 11 occurred between Sept.
-16 and Oct.
-2, including in Harrison County (2) and Pearl River County (1).
-An additional 50 deaths that occurred between Aug.
+Statewide, 61 deaths were reported total Tuesday.
+Of those, 19 deaths that occurred between Sept.
+14-20 were reported, including in George County (2) and Jackson County (1).
+Between Aug.
 20 and Sept.
-29 were identified through death certificate reports, including in George County (1), Hancock County (1), Harrison County (3), Jackson County (1), Pearl River County (3), and Stone County (1).
+16, an additional 42 deaths were identified from death certificate reports, including in George County (1), Harrison County (3), Jackson County (1), Pearl River County (3), and Stone County (1).

 Cases among adults ages 25-39 are highest, warns MSDH.
 However, the majority of people who have died from COVID-19 are over the age of 65.

 COVID-19 vaccinations for Mississippians are available at no cost from MSDH sites around the state, and from local pharmacies and healthcare providers.
 In all, the Mississippi Department of Health reports that 35 percent of the state’s residents have been vaccinated as of July 28.
 To see the most recent vaccination report from MSDH, click here.